codeclusiveio/flutter-packages/codeclusive_result/README.md

 # Codeclusive_result

-`Codeclusive_result` is a Dart package inspired by `dartz` and `result_dart`.
+`Codeclusive_result` is a Dart package inspired by [dartz](https://pub.dev/packages/dartz) and [result_dart](https://pub.dev/packages/result_dart).
 It offers enhanced functionality for handling optional values and operation results through `Option` and `Result` types, alongside the `Unit` type and `id` function for functional programming paradigms in Dart.

 ## Features